Marianne HirschWilliam Peterfield Trent Professor of English and Comparative Literature508A Philosophy

-Office Hours:Tues 2-4pm(212) 854-5121
+Office Hours:On Leave(212) 854-5121

 Areas of Interest :Comparative Literature (20th century French, German, British, American); feminist theory, narrative; cultural memory; Holocaust studies, visual culture

 Marianne Hirsch is the former editor of PMLA and the recipient of fellowships from the Guggenheim Foundation, the ACLS, the Mary Ingraham Bunting Institute, the National Humanities Center, and the Bellagio and Bogliasco Foundations.
 She has served on the MLA Executive Council, the ACLA Advisory Board, the Board of Supervisors of The English Institute, and the Executive Board of the Society for the Study of Narrative Literature, and is on the advisory boards of Memory Studies and Contemporary Women's Writing.
-She is one of the founders of Columbia’s Center for the Study of Social Difference, and Co-Director with Jean Howard of its new global initiative “Women Creating Change.”
+She is one of the founders of Columbia’s Center for the Study of Social Difference, and its global initiative “Women Creating Change.”